Tiraspol: Population

-According to the unofficial census, 90.4% of the city's residents hold Transnistrian "citizenship", but some of them also have a second citizenship: the Republic of Moldova - 16.2%, the Russian Federation - 16.1%.

 Religion

-The Latin Catholic minority was served by its own Roman Catholic Diocese of Tiraspol (originally called Cherson), which at times also covered part of neighbouring Romania and Russia, until its 2002 suppression and merger into the Russian Diocese of Saint Clement at Saratov.
+The Latin Catholic minority is served by the Roman Catholic Diocese of Chișinău.

+In the fourteenth century, Tiraspol was the see city of the diocese of Kherson; in 1848, a Roman Catholic Diocese of Tiraspol was erected with its see in Saratov.
+Since 1993, it did not cover any Moldovan territory, not even Tiraspol.
+The diocese was suppressed in 2002.

 Culture

 The statue of Alexander Suvorov was erected in the central square in 1979 in commemoration of his 250th anniversary.
 In front of the Transnistrian Government building there is a statue of Vladimir Lenin.
 On the opposite side of the central square, a monument plaza features a Soviet T-34 tank, commemorating the Soviet victory in World War II, an eternal flame to those who fell defending the city in 1941 and liberating it in 1944, as well as several monuments dedicated to more recent conflicts, including the Soviet–Afghan War and the War of Transnistria.